Mid-Summer Tax Update

 If you are an American living in Portugal or advising Americans as part of your professional practice, this timely briefing will provide a clear overview of current developments in U.S. tax law, currency markets, and the broader economic outlook.

-Whether you are managing your own finances or advising clients, this event is designed to help you stay informed and prepared.
+Whether you are managing your own finances or supporting clients, this event is designed to help you stay informed and prepared.

 Topics Covered: